 Liberal activists stopped new laws in Connecticut that could have helped Adam Lanza get the mental help he needed…..

 [Political Arena Editor’s Note: Before we get onto the the disturbing details, this very writer has a great deal of experience in helping treating a schizophrenic.
 I have pretty much seen it all.
 As well as read the articles, dealt with good doctors and as well as the bad ones who just “don’t get it”.
 I have dealt with the insurance issues, legal issues and the social issues of it.
-As much as any non MD can be I am an expert, and in fact, my understanding of schizophrenia exceeds most doctors simply because of my experience.
+As much as any non MD can be I am an expert.

 With that said, I was lucky in that most of the time mine wanted treatment because she was getting the “Clive Barker” treatment behind her eyes and that scared her.
-Some patients resist treatment and that is where the legal system must back parents up and must help the patient even if it is against their will.
+Some patients resist treatment which is a mistake.
+The legal system must back parents up and help the patient even if it is against their wishes.
 D.J.
 Jaffe has a GREAT editorial about changes in the law that can help such patients – LINK ]

-There is little doubt that not only was Adam Lanza Autistic (Asperger’s syndrome – this disorder has no history of causing violence), but he was also suffered from extreme depression and/or schizophrenic disorder as he fits the profile like a glove.
+There is little doubt that not only was Adam Lanza partially autistic, (Asperger’s syndrome – this disorder has no history of causing violence), he also suffered from extreme depression and/or schizophrenic disorder as he fits the profile like a glove.

 What is schizophrenia?

 It is not multiple personality disorder as is so often shown on television.
 Schizophrenia acts to change how your brain perceives what the five senses tell it.
-The signals to the brain intermix with the schizophrenic’s perception of reality, with ones own imagination, and even memories such as what one has seen in a movie.
+The signals to the brain intermix the schizophrenic’s perception of reality with ones own imagination and even memories such as what one has seen in a movie.

 What the schizophrenic sees, feels, and hears sometimes becomes a jumble.
 At other times one can hallucinate and/or hear voices.
-Those with schizophrenia have a hard time relating with others because they mispercieve the nonverbal cues that are so crucial in interpersonal communication.
-If the disorder is pronounced enough the direct verbal cues may also be mispercieved.
+Those with schizophrenia have a hard time relating with others because they misperceive the nonverbal cues that are so crucial in interpersonal communication.
+If the disorder is pronounced enough the direct verbal cues may also be misperceived.

 The mind tries to make order out of the chaos.
-The mind does not wish to accept that you are crazy so the schizophrenic invents these elaborate conspiracies to attempt to rationalize what they are going through.
-Since schizophrenia usually is accompanied with a cognitive skills disorder the conspiracies do not seem too outlandish to one so affected.
-During a psychotic episode the cognitive skills disorder causes the reasoning ability to be drastically impacted.
+The mind does not wish to accept their condition so the schizophrenic invents elaborate conspiracies to attempt to rationalize and make order out of the chaos they are perceiving.
+Since schizophrenic events are often accompanied with a cognitive skills impact the conspiracies do not seem too outlandish to one so affected.

 Most normal people can look at a problem of moderate complexity and come to the same conclusion.
 The schizophrenic will come to a different, completely irrational conclusion, and if you don’t agree with them YOU must be crazy, because to them it is so obvious.
 For Example: